Westwood Font Format v3

 The fonts could technically be pushed slightly beyond their normal limit of 65535 bytes, by making sure the last symbol offset referred to in the index is still below that maximum.
 Though there is no guarantee that the game will reserve enough space to fully read such large font files into memory, and third party apps to viewer or edit the font may have trouble identifying such files, since the file size saved in the header will always be incorrect.

 The font data is uncompressed, but it is optimised by making the offsets for any identical symbols in the font refer to the same data.
 The use of this technique means that very little space is lost by including the normally unusable symbols range of 0 to 31.
 Most of these indices are filled with the same one or two filler symbols, which will each only be saved once despite being used dozens of times.
 This also allows fonts with no difference in upper and lower case to expose the same image data for both, with no increase whatsoever in the file size.

 This optimisation technique can actually be used on any indexed font type, in any game, as long as the game doesn't do any elaborate checks on the expected data length.

-The actual font data is 4 bit per pixel, and always uses the minimum stride per line, so, for example, a font with a width of 5 will require 3 bytes to contain all five nybbles, and will have these three bytes for each line, without optimising a next line's start-nybble into the unused end of the previous line's byte.
+The actual font data is 4 bit per pixel, and always uses the minimum stride per line, so, for example, a font with a width of 5 will require 3 bytes to contain all five nybbles, and, as is common for image formats in general, will have these three bytes for each line, without optimising a next line's start-nybble into the unused end of the previous line's byte.
 The general method of calculating the minimum stride for any bit-per-pixel value under 8 is

 (width * bpp + 7) / 8.